 Courses have titles represented by letters and numbers.
 The first few letters refer to the program, and the first number of the following three numbers represents the term.
 Note: Course crossover may occur in some programs.

 - Example 1: EL Electrical Technology

-- 104 1st trimester
+- 104 1st year

-- Example 2: BTA Business Technology & Accounting 320 - 3rd quarter
+- Example 2: BTA Business Technology & Accounting 220 - 2nd year

 LETTERING SYSTEM